-Most importantly, to present amazing Featured Artists, Guest Travelers and creative and interesting folks from around the world with whom we have met along the way and to bring their stories, artwork, food + drinks, music, photography, videos and voices to a wider audience.
+Most importantly, we want to present amazing featured artists and creative folks with whom we have connected and to bring their writings, artwork, food + drinks, music, photography, videos, and voices to a wider audience.

 Our Future Plans

-We are open to wherever the River takes us and plan on continuing our travels connecting and working internationally with creative individuals and groups that offer outreach and interaction with local and broader communities that focus on projects promoting positive social, economic and environmental awareness and change.
+We are open to wherever the River takes us and plan on continuing our travels connecting and working internationally with creative individuals and groups that offer outreach and interaction with local and larger communities that focus on projects promoting positive social, economic, and environmental awareness, and sustainable change.

-If you are interested in connecting or working with us, please feel free to contact us at firstname.lastname@example.org.
+If you are interested in connecting, working with us or would like to be a featured travel artist on our blog.
+Please feel free to contact us at firstname.lastname@example.org

 See you soon!